 Victims of sexual abuse assault have the right to file civil lawsuits and get financial compensation for what they went through.
 Maine has recently passed new laws making it easier for abuse victims to seek justice in the civil courts, even decades after the abuse occurred.

 This post will look at the process of filing sex abuse lawsuits in Maine and review the applicable laws related to sex abuse civil suits.
-We will also discuss the average settlement value of Maine sex abuse cases and look at recent jury payouts and settlements amounts.
+We will also discuss the average settlement value of Maine sex abuse cases and look at recent jury payouts and settlement amounts.

 Maine Sex Abuse News and Updates